altatof/dolibarr-module-template/README.md

 ### Other Licenses

-Uses [Michel Fortin's PHP Markdown](http://michelf.ca/projets/php-markdown/) Licensed under BSD to display this README in the module's about page.
+Uses [Parsedown](http://parsedown.org/) licensed under MIT to display this README in the module's about page.